 Primary Housing Only

-Finally, you must remain a resident of Arizona State for the entire year of 2018.
+Finally, you must remain a resident of Arizona State for the entire year of 2020.
 If you move out of the state for even one month, you probably won’t qualify to receive this property tax refund.
 This is true even if your name remains on your lease but you allow someone else to live in your apartment while you live out of state.
 There is a difference between living and visiting, so you can go on vacations in other states without worry.
-Your state of residency is what matters.
+Your state of residency is what matters to determine your eligibility.

-If you meet all of these qualifications, you could receive $100 or more from the State of Arizona at the end of 2018.
-The deadline is the same as the income tax filing deadline, April 15 each year, unless there are extenuating circumstances forcing a different due date; for example, the coronavirus pandemic of 2020 the deadline for filing 2019 tax returns was extended out to July 15.
-I will keep you updated on the date for 2018 taxes through this website, and I can also help you find the proper forms and file for your tax credit.
+If you meet all of these qualifications, you could receive $100 or more from the State of Arizona at the end of 2020.
+The deadline to file is the same as other state and federal income tax filing deadline, April 15 each year, unless there are extenuating circumstances forcing a different due date; for example, the coronavirus pandemic of 2020 the deadline for filing 2019 tax returns was extended out to July 15.
+I will keep you updated on the date for 2020 taxes through this website, and I can also help you find the proper forms to file for your tax credit.

-Everything that you need to take advantage of this Arizona property tax credit is right here, and I can’t wait to help you get the money back that you deserve.
-Take action today to plan for your 2018 Property Tax Refund Credit filing.
+Everything that you need to take advantage of this Arizona Property Tax Refund Credit is right here, and I can’t wait to help you get the money back that you deserve.
+Take action today to plan for your 2020 Arizona Property Tax Refund Credit filing.
 Once you've gone through the process with proper guidance, you will kick yourself as to why you didn't do this sooner!